PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Move the complete cost-volume/ScatterND matcher mechanically from `lower_from_onnx2tf.py` to a focused pass-family module, leaving a signature-compatible lowerer wrapper.
+2. Audit the extracted cost-volume/ScatterND matcher for every validation that currently happens after constants begin mutating; define an indexed candidate plan that validates these late conditions before snapshot/rewrite.
-3. Add an AST-equivalence and single-owner architecture test while preserving all six raw production call positions.
+3. Add runner success/rejection instrumentation, especially invalid ScatterND shape/index cases, then migrate traversal and mutations to one shared `ModelIRGraphIndex` and `LayoutState`.
-4. Run focused and full direct gates, then commit and push the extraction checkpoint before changing graph traversal or mutation semantics.
+4. Replace all six raw calls with a stable `LAYOUT_PLAN` runner, then run focused, sequential Tier 1, and full direct gates before committing.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain